The Ultimate 10 Day Myanmar Itinerary for First Timers

 Mandalay is the second largest city in the country and is the center of health and education in Myanmar as well as being an economic powerhouse.
 There is a lot to explore within the city limits although many of the best things to do in Mandalay are actually outside the city.

-This is why I recommend staying for three days in Mandalay so that you have enough time to factor in the travel to nearby towns of Mingun, Amarapura, and Sagaing.
+This is why I recommend staying for three days in Mandalay so that you have enough time to factor in the travel to the nearby towns of Mingun, Amarapura, and Sagaing.

 As I mentioned, you can choose to start your 10 day Myanmar itinerary in Yangon or you can reverse it and start in Mandalay if that suits your travel plans better.